 For the 2017-2018 Academic Year, I hope to expand my programming to include at least one after school musical production.
 I am excited to continue to grow this program and see how the students are able to carry their new understanding of theatre and art into their everyday lives.
 I am thrilled to have had the opportunity to return to my roots in community-based and devised theatre, to build up a brand new program, and to work with some of the most resilient, hard-working, and loving students I've ever had the pleasure to meet.

 Personal and Professional Development

 Since moving back to Boston, I have gotten quite involved in the community theatre scene.
 In the Fall of 2016, I performed in Flyleaf Theater Company's production of A Future Perfect by Ken Urban as Elena.
-Other recent credits includeWest Side Story with Moonstruck Theater, Much Ado About Nothing with the Concord Players (Margaret), and Tomes of Terror: Lenore with the Post-Meridian Radio Players (Trippetta).
-In December, I'll tackle a dream show of mine - American Idiot with the Phoenix Playmakers.
+Other recent credits includeWest Side Story with Moonstruck Theater, Much Ado About Nothing with the Concord Players (Margaret), and Tomes of Terror: Lenore with the Post-Meridian Radio Players (Trippetta), and American Idiot with the Phoenix Playmakers.
+In the summer of 2018, I will head to Edinburgh with Ragnarok Productions to perform The Oydyssey (Penelope) at the Edinburgh Fringe.
 And finally, I've begun training with Improv Boston, performing regularly in student showcases and occasionally in a Sunday JAM.

 Additionally, for the last two years, I have been a regular cast member of ars PARADOXICA, a serialized audiodrama about time travel.
 Learn more about ars PARADOXICA here.